Human evolution: Evidence

 The evidence on which scientific accounts of human evolution are based comes from many fields of natural science.
 The main source of knowledge about the evolutionary process has traditionally been the fossil record, but since the development of genetics beginning in the 1970s, DNA analysis has come to occupy a place of comparable importance.
 The studies of ontogeny, phylogeny and especially evolutionary developmental biology of both vertebrates and invertebrates offer considerable insight into the evolution of all life, including how humans evolved.
 The specific study of the origin and life of humans is anthropology, particularly paleoanthropology which focuses on the study of human prehistory.

 Evidence from genetics

 The closest living relatives of humans are bonobos and chimpanzees (both genus Pan) and gorillas (genus Gorilla).
 With the sequencing of both the human and chimpanzee genome, as of 2012 estimates of the similarity between their DNA sequences range between 95% and 99%.
+It is also noteworthy that mice share around 97.5% of their working DNA with humans.
 By using the technique called the molecular clock which estimates the time required for the number of divergent mutations to accumulate between two lineages, the approximate date for the split between lineages can be calculated.